Mike-boop/MPhys_skeleton/README.md

 # Contents

 There are two main notebooks in this repo.
-I'm afraid I've had some data loss issues, but all of the essential components of the project should be outlined in the notebooks.
-If there's anything missing, feel free to get in touch.

 1. SimpleModels.ipynb - this notebook demonstrates most of the non-convolutional techniques that I used.
 This includes some data pre-processing, model training/evaluation, and basic feature analysis.
 I've included an example of using GridSearchCV at the bottom so that you can understand how hyperparameters were selected.